 Each Fund's principal investment strategies and risks are discussed in its Prospectus.
 The investment techniques discussed below and in the Prospectus may, consistent with each Fund's investment objectives and investment limitations, be used by a Fund.
 Each Fund is free to reduce or eliminate its activity with respect to any of the investment techniques discussed below consistent with its fundamental investment policies.
 There is no assurance that a Fund's strategies or any other methods of investment will result in the achievement of the Fund's objective.
-Each Fund seeks to provide investment results that, before fees and expenses, track an Index or Underlying Index ("Underlying Index").
+Each Fund, except Kraneshares RockefellerSM Ocean Engagement ETF, seeks to provide investment results that, before fees and expenses, track an Index or Underlying Index ("Underlying Index").
+To the extent the investment policies, techniques and risk factors discussed below reference an Underlying Index, it does not apply to Kraneshares RockefellerSM Ocean Engagement ETF.
 Each Fund may change its investment objective, which could include changes to the Underlying Index in its investment objective.